 In 2017, the company ordered all 6 vessels (sisterships of the E-Flexer series) from AVIC Weihai Shipyard (China).
 Each has capacity 1000 pax, 120 cars, 3100 lanemeters (210 trailers).
 Deliveries were planned for 2020-2022.

 In June 2018, STENA partnered with Hitachi to implement fleetwide artificial intelligence technology for reducing fuel consumption costs.
 In 2019 Stena RoRo purchased from Hankyu Ferry (Japan) the ship Yamato (2003-built, IMO 9263150).
 The vessel was drydock-rebuilt in Europe, then chartered out (2020).

-STENA is the largest ferry company on the Irish Sea, with the biggest fleet and the most routes operated between Ireland and UK (a total of 228 weekly crossings).
-The company also serves the routes from Dublin to Holyhead (Isle of Anglesey, Wales UK) and from Rosslare-Europort to Fishguard (Wales UK).
-STENA also offers direct service Rosslare to Cherbourg (France) (3 return crossings weekly).
+STENA is Irish Sea's largest ferry company, with the biggest fleet and the most Ireland-UK routes (228 weekly crossings).
+The company also serves the routes Dublin-Holyhead (Isle of Anglesey, Wales UK) and Rosslare-Fishguard (Wales UK) and offers direct service Rosslare-Cherbourg (France) (3 return crossings weekly).

 TT LINE (routes, ttline.com, founded 1962, headquartered in Lubeck, Germany) is a ferry company operating in Baltic Sea (on the Sweden-Germany routes Trelleborg-Travemunde and Trelleborg-Rostock) and Sweden-Poland (Trelleborg-Swinoujscie).